"Together we can create a more United and Inclusive Minnesota."

 June 2015 - I married the love of my life, Nick Leonard.
 Together, we continue to advocate for a more inclusive and united Minnesota.
 We live in Southwest Minneapolis where we have had businesses and been committed to serving the people of Minnesota in political office.

-Nick was the Our Revolution MN-endorsed candidate for US Senate in the 2018 special election.
+Nick was a Democratic primary candidate for US Senate in the 2018 special election to fill Senator Al Franken's seat.
 I served as his Campaign Strategist and led his Diversity strategy on LGBTQ and underrepresented communities.